 I am just speculating here, but I suspect that many of the voters will put the candidates in two buckets, the Negro Leagues bucket (Harris and Donaldson) and the 1960s-to-80s bucket (Boyer, Allen, John, Tiant, Parker, Garvey).
 I am guessing that the voters will choose one of the two Negro League candidates and two of the six others.

-If so, if a binary choice were to be made between John Donaldson and Vic Harris, a vote for Harris seems like the easy call.
+If so, if a binary choice were to be made between John Donaldson and Vic Harris, a vote for Harris seems like the better call to these eyes.

 Thanks for reading.
 Please follow Cooperstown Cred on X at @cooperstowncred or on BlueSky @cooperstowncred.bsky.social.